popkristina/Twitter_community_detection/README.md

 same politicians, or people with mutual opinion on something will share each other’s posts as they express similar opinion.

-Target: US 2016 presidential elections.
+Target tweets: US 2016 presidential elections.

 ## 2. Data

 Tweets retrieved from [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDI7IN).
 Dataset originally contains a huge corpus of ~280 million tweet ids, grouped into separate collections.

-For the purpose of this project, few thousand tweets were downloaded from the id collections election filter 1 through 6.
+Tweets used from dataset: random selection from id collections election filter 1 through 6.

 The tweets from the six different collections were retrieved with the Hydrator tool.
 Since Twitter gives away its data in json format, the tweets were first processed with R and converted in csv format.